-US Open Tennis 2017 Results: Maria Sharapova Loses, Pablo Carreno Busta Advances
+US Open Tennis 2017 Results: Maria Sharapova Loses, Venus Williams Advances

-US Open Tennis 2017 Results: Maria Sharapova Loses, Pablo Carreno Busta AdvancesSeptember 3, 2017
+US Open Tennis 2017 Results: Maria Sharapova Loses, Venus Williams AdvancesSeptember 3, 2017

 It wasn't the first time Mother Nature intervened at the 2017 U.S. Open, limiting much of Sunday's early action to the matches under the roof inside Arthur Ashe Stadium.